drewnix/kvd/README.md

 KVD is a in-memory key-value store and CLI client.

 Major features:
-* REST API offering single key or multiple key operations following a straightforward API.
+* REST API offering single key access or multiple key operations following a straightforward API.
 * CLI `kv` built using Cobra CLI framework offering the ability to set, get, or delete one or many keys in the key store.
 * Metrics subsystem presents: keys stored, # set ops, # get ops, # delete